Jacques Doucet (sportscaster): Later career

-In March 2005, Doucet became the official spokesperson for Encore Baseball Montreal, an organization initially created to keep the Expos in Montreal and which is now focused on promoting baseball in Quebec.
+In March 2005, Doucet became the official spokesperson for Encore Baseball Montréal, an organization initially created to keep the Expos in Montreal and which is now focused on promoting baseball in Quebec.

 In June 2005, Doucet's efforts to create a French-language version of standard baseball terminology were underlined at length in a front-page story by the Wall Street Journal.

 Return to commentating

 From 2006 to 2011, Doucet was the play-by-play voice for the home games of the Quebec Capitales.
-The Capitales play in the Can-Am League, an eight-team independent baseball league; their games are heard on CHRC 800 in Quebec City.
+The Capitales played in the Can-Am League, an eight-team independent baseball league, during Doucet's term there, and their games are heard on CHRC 800 in Quebec City.

 In August 2011, Doucet was hired by TVA Sports, a new sports television channel which went on the air a month later, as the play-by-play voice of the Toronto Blue Jays.
 He retired after the end of the 2022 season.

+Death

+Doucet died on 27 August 2026, at the age of 86.